 Shiraz from Australia:

 Shiraz is Australia’s premier grape variety and is considered by many to be the best wine produced Down Under.
 Shiraz is a full-bodied red with high alcohol that is peppery and deep with vibrant berry and plum flavours.
 For your tasting, we recommend Mollydooker The Boxer Shiraz, St. Hugo Shiraz, and Battley Syrah by Russell Bourne.
-Interested in a trip to Australia when travel becomes an option again?
-CLICK HERE to learn more about our upcoming February 2021 Cruise to Australia and New Zealand, or add Australia and New Zealand to your wishlist!
+CLICK HERE to learn more about our upcoming February 2022 Australia and New Zealand tour.

 Malbec from Argentina and Chile:

 With declining acreage of Malbec in France, this grape variety has become so popular in Argentina and Chile that its considered the national variety.
 This full-bodied red offers nuanced flavours of blackberry, plum and black cherry, with a chocolate and sweet tobacco finish.
 For your tasting, we recommend Zolo Reserve Estate Grown Malbec, Rutini Encuentro Malbec, and La Posta Fazzio Malbec.
-Interested in a trip to Argentina and Chile when travel becomes an option again?
-Add Chile and Argentina to your wishlist!
+CLICK HERE to learn more about our upcoming February 2023 Sublime South America cruise.

 Riesling from Germany:

 Riesling is without a doubt Germany’s favourite variety of grape and is widely planted throughout the country.
 Riesling originatied in the Rhine region of Germany, and is a sweet, viscous white, with hints of tropical fruits, nectarine, melon and pineapple.
 For your tasting, we recommend August Kesseler Lorchhause Seligmacher Riesling, Dr. Loosen Urziger Wurzgarten Dry Riesling, and Dr. H. Thanish Berncasteler Lay Riesling.
-Interested in a trip to Germany when travel becomes an option again?
-Make sure to watch for our upcoming 2021 Enchanting Rhine river cruise coming soon, or add a Rhine River cruise to your wish list!
+CLICK HERE to learn more about our upcoming 2022 Oberammergau journeys featuring the Passion Play in Bavaria.

 Chenin Blanc from South Africa:

 Representing 18% of the country’s total winery acreage, Chenin Blanc is South Africa’s most popular wine variety.
 This white grape variety is known for producing wines that have notes of peach, honey, and apple that pair well with spicy foods.
 For your tasting, we recommend Raats Family Original Unwooded Chenin Blanc, MAN Vitners Cuvee V Chenin Blanc, and Spier Chenin Blanc.
-Interested in a trip to South Africa when travel becomes an option again?
-CLICK HERE to learn more about our February 2021 South African tour, or add South Africa to you wish list!
+CLICK HERE to learn more about our upcoming February 2022 South Africa tour.

 Sake from Japan:

 Throw in a curve ball in your tasting by including a Sake from Japan.
 Although the process of its production is more similar to the brewing of beer than the fermentation of wine, it’s a fun addition that’s sure to spice things up.
 Rice wine is noted for its savoury flavour, and can have many different tasting notes such as fruits, flowers, herbs and spices.
 For your tasting, we recommend Sohomar – Karakuchi Junmai, Dewazakura – Oka Cherry Bouquest, and Gassan Shuzo – Gassan No Yuki Junmai Ginjo.
-Interested in a trip to Japan when travel becomes an option again?
-CLICK HERE to learn more about our upcoming March 2021 tour of Japan, or add Japan to your wishlist!
+CLICK HERE to learn more about our upcoming March 2022 Japan tour.

 How to Have Your Own Wine Tasting at Home